radish-es/casebook-property/content/problems/membertou.md

 1. **How are the problems described by Senator Christmas shaped by Anglo-Canadian legal structures of property and lands governance defined under the *Indian Act* and by court decisions interpreting this legislation?**

-2. **How does the Membertou *Land Code* under the *FAFNLMA* change the structure of property and lands governance on Membertou's reserve lands?
+2. **How does the Membertou *Land Code* change the structure of property and lands governance on Membertou's reserve lands?
 What does it not change?
-Why do you think some Nations have opted into the *FAFNLMA* regime while others have declined to do so?**
+Why do you think some Nations have opted into the *First Nations Land Management* regime while others have declined to do so?**